-Most people would take this as strong indication that there is some trickery involved, but time aberations happen more often when Van den Broeke takes his photos of spirits.
+Most people would take this as a strong indication that there is some trickery involved, but time aberations happen more often when Van den Broeke takes his photos of spirits.
 His believers rather see this as more evidence that he has remarkable capabilities.
 But they seem to miss a more obvious example of his powers.
-If you look closely at the pictures above, you’ll notice that only in the last one the camera man is wearing the hand strap of the camcorder!
-If the photos are really taken within ten seconds or so, this hand strap found its way around his wrist without any noticable camera shake as result.
+If you look closely at the pictures above, you’ll notice that only in the last one the cameraman is wearing the hand strap of the camcorder!
+If the photos are really taken within ten seconds or so, this hand strap found its way around his wrist without any noticeable camera shake as result.
 Truly remarkable!

 So let’s assume that the first two pictures were taken earlier, about a half hour before the video was shot.
 How did he manage to show the message of ‘no available pictures’ which points to an empty memory card at the start of the experiment?
 I had several ideas how to do this, but probably the suggestion by a commenter on grenswetenschap.nl points in the right direction.
-He mentions the possible use of internal memory of the camera.
-At first I didn’t think this was possible, because most camera’s I had used give an error message when you try to take a picture without a memory card inserted.
-But to my surprise the camera which I bought two years ago (a Panasonic Lumix) does this without problems.
+He mentions the possible use of the internal memory of the camera.
+At first, I didn’t think this was possible, because most camera’s I had used give an error message when you try to take a picture without a memory card inserted.
+But to my surprise, the camera which I bought two years ago (a Panasonic Lumix) does this without problems.

-So, without memory card inserted you first take a couple of ghost pictures using the trick described by Nanninga.
+So, without a memory card inserted you first take a couple of ghost pictures using the trick described by Nanninga.
 You select the best two and delete the rest.
 Now you have two photos in internal memory.
-Insert a empty memory card and press ‘play’.
+Insert an empty memory card and press ‘play’.
 The camera will give the message that there are no pictures available for display.
 It then just takes pressing a few buttons to copy the images in internal memory to the card.
 See page 77 of the manual of the camera Van den Broeke used to see how this is done.
-It’s important to know that it doesn’t matter whether you do this copying before or after taking new pictures: the sorting order is by time stamp of the pictures.
+It’s important to know that it doesn’t matter whether you do this copying before or after taking new pictures: the sorting order is by the timestamp of the pictures.

 After examining the video frame by frame I think I know when Van den Broeke performs the copying procedure.
 It’s just after making the last photo, between 1:19 and 1:22.
-For a couple of seconds you loose sight on his right hand thumb, which shows up in sight again resting on the ‘Control’ button.
+For a couple of seconds you lose sight on his right-hand thumb, which shows up in sight again resting on the ‘Control’ button.
 That button must be used for the copying instructions.
 If he was just going to press ‘play’ he would have had to press the smaller button down left of the ‘Control’ button (as can be seen earlier in the video, when he shows the card is empty).

 Also when the video camera is getting closer to get a close up of the LCD display, the first picture hasn’t shown up in the display yet.
 It looks like the camera was not yet ready and busy doing other things (like copying pictures from internal memory to the memory card?).
-Of course Van den Broeke has to be quick to press the right buttons, but I’m sure it can be done.
-With some practice you can do it blindly.
+Of course, Van den Broeke has to be quick to press the right buttons, but I’m sure it can be done.
+With some practice, you can do it blindly.

 But there is still one issue with this theory which needs to be solved: listening to the video, you can hear three ‘clicks’.
 So Van den Broeke took three pictures.
 As he shows only three (in a loop) to the video camera, of which two were likely made a little while earlier, he must also have deleted two of the three pictures taken in front of the video camera.
-That looks a little too much too perform in two seconds together with the copying instructions.
+That looks a little too much to perform in two seconds together with the copying instructions.
 But a closer look at the video at the times he takes the pictures reveals something interesting.
 The photos are taken around 1:07, 1:11 and 1:16, but only around 1:12 you can see his face lighten up by the glow of the LCD which is displaying the photo which he has just taken.
 I strongly suspect that the sounds at 1:07 and 1:16 were added later when the video was edited (that’s just an easy copy-paste action) and that he only took one photo during the video.

 Where did Van den Broeke get the images from?

 As with his other famous images, sooner or later the source of the images Van den Broeke used are found in magazines, books or on the Internet.
-In this case the likely source has also been found.
+In this case, the likely source has also been found.
 Roger Wibberley shows this on YouTube in “Robbert’s Fake shots of Pat Delgado and Dave Chorley“.

 The documentary from which the images are taken reports on the public outing of Chorley and Doug Bowers as crop circle makers.